 HALF tokens are the opposite.
 Because they're only 1/2 leveraged, HALF tokens will sell off their underlying when it goes up and buy it back when it goes down.

 You can buy leveraged tokens just like normal ERC20 tokens on a spot market.
 No need to manage collateral, margin, liquidation prices, or anything like that; you just spend $10,000 on ETHBULL and have a 3x leveraged long coin.

 Leveraged tokens are ERC20 tokens.
 That means that--unlike margin positions--you can withdraw them from your account!
 You go to your wallet and send leveraged tokens to any ETH wallet.
 This means you can custody your own leveraged tokens; it also means you can send them to other platforms that list the leveraged tokens, like Gopax or BitMax.

 There are multiple ways to do so.

 Spot markets (Recommended)

 Note that FTX isn't the only exchange that lists leveraged tokens!
-You can trade FTX's HEDGE tokens on Gopax as well.
+You can trade FTX's Leveraged Tokens on BitMax, Gopax, and others; see here for a partial list.
 Because they're ERC20 tokens, the 'BTCHG' on Gopax is the same token as 'HEDGE' on FTX; you can send them back and forth using your wallet.